128technology/docs/docs/initialize_u-iso_device.md

 3. Click **ASSOCIATE** when you have completed the required information.

 The Router will onboard itself to the Conductor.
 Router configuration is performed from the Conductor.
+See [Basic Router Configuration](intro_basic_router_config.md) for more information.

 ## Initialize a Mist-Managed Router